-David Walker was an outspoken African-American abolitionist and anti-Maafa (slavery) activist.
+David Walker was an outspoken African-American abolitionist and anti-Maafa (Atlantic slavery) activist.
 In 1829, while living in Boston, Massachusetts, he published An Appeal to the Coloured Citizens of the World, a call for Black unity and self-help in the fight against oppression and injustice.

-Born September 28, 1785 in Wilmington, North Carolina to a free mother and an enslaved father who died before his birth, Walker grew up to despise the system of the Maafa (slavery) that the U.S. government allowed in America.
+Walker was born on September 28, 1785, in Wilmington, North Carolina to a free mother and an enslaved father who died before his birth.
+Walker grew up to despise the system of the Maafa (Atlantic slavery) that the U.S. government allowed in America.
 He knew the cruelties of the Maafa were not for him and said, “As true as God reigns, I will be avenged for the sorrow which my people have suffered.”
 He eventually moved to Boston during the 1820s and became very active within the free black community.
 Walker’s intense hatred for the Maafa culminated in him publishing his Appeal to the Colored Citizens of the World in September 1829.
 The Appeal was smuggled into the southern states, and was considered subversive, seditious, and incendiary by most whyte men in both northern and southern states.
 It was, without a doubt, one of the most controversial documents published in the antebellum period.

 The impact of Walker’s Appeal in North Carolina and elsewhere in the South has been overshadowed by the Nat Turner Rebellion just across the North Carolina border in South Hampton County, Virginia, in August 1831.
 The two events together led to a major turning point in antebellum race relations throughout the South.
 Because of the violent and extreme measures it advocated, the Appeal failed to win the support of most Abolitionists or free blacks.
 But in 1848 it found a new and wider audience when it was reprinted, along with a biographical sketch of Walker, by Henry Highland Garnet, a prominent black minister, newspaper editor, and Abolitionist in New York City.

 Walker was concerned about many social issues affecting free and enslaved Africans in America during the time.
-He also expressed many beliefs that would become commonly promoted by later black nationalists such as: unified struggle for resistance of oppression (the Maafa), land reparations, self-government for people of African descent in America, racial pride, and a critique of American capitalism.
+He also expressed many beliefs that would become commonly promoted by later Black nationalists such as: the unified struggle for resistance to oppression (the Maafa); land reparations; self-government for people of African descent in America; racial pride; and a critique of American capitalism.